Hillary Clinton tests positive for Covid-19 | News Channel 3-12

 Hillary Clinton tests positive for Covid-19

-Former President Bill Clinton has tested negative and is feeling fine, she said.
+Former President Bill Clinton, she said, has tested negative and is feeling fine.

+“He’s quarantining until our household is fully in the clear,” she added in another tweet.

+Hillary Clinton, the 2016 Democratic presidential nominee, is the latest high-profile member of the party to test positive for the coronavirus in recent weeks.

 The-CNN-Wire